EdgeNet-project/edgenet-legacy-2024/docs/custom_resources.md

 # Multitenancy
+EdgeNet enables the utilization of a shared cluster by multiple tenants who lack trust in each other.
+Tenants can allocate resource quotas or slices, and they also have the ability to offer their resources to other tenants.
+This functionality empowers tenants to function both as providers and consumers, operating in both vendor and consumer modes.

 ## Tenant

 Multitenancy is a standard feature of the three well-known cloud service models; SaaS (Software as a Service), PaaS (Platform as a Service), and IaaS (Infrastructure as a Service).
 Hence, a tenant is a customer of a multi-tenant cluster where there is no trust in between.
 In the EdgeNet context, a tenant can operate in two modes, vendor and consumer.
 In vendor mode, the tenant is allowed to resell its resources to other tenants.